 Dalmatian Breed Profile

-A breed with an incredible history that has seen the Dalmatian accompany Greek chariots and aristocratic European carriages.
+Dalmatian Breed ProfileThe Dalmatian is a breed with an incredible history that has accompanied Greek chariots and aristocratic European carriages.
 Remarkable stamina and pace are defining traits of the breed.

 Remember!
 All breed profiles are general and every dog is an individual.